EXCLUSIVE-Italy's Enel in talks to sell Brazilian distributor Celg-D, sources say

 ($1 = 4.6690 reais)

-(Reporting by Tatiana Bautzer and Leticia Fucuchima in Sao Paulo; Editing by Chizu Nomiyama)
+(Reporting by Tatiana Bautzer and Leticia Fucuchima in Sao Paulo; Editing by Chizu Nomiyama and Susan Fenton)

 ((tatiana.bautzer@tr.com; Tel: +55-11-5644-7756; Mob: +55-119-4210-4173; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))